Legandy/SamuraiTitan/README.md

 ## Feedback
-<a href="https://forms.gle/n4FesmAWMDcWWUEf8">You would like to submit suggestions, a bug report or you know the infamous icon image paths, you can tell me here.</a>
+<a href="https://forms.gle/n4FesmAWMDcWWUEf8">You would like to submit suggestions, a bug report or you know the infamous icon image paths, you can tell me here.</a> <br>

-Do you really want this to be a somewhat balanced titan?
+Do you really want this to be a somewhat balanced titan? <br>
-If so I would probalby create a seperate balanced version and keep this the fun one.
-But which variant would be the balanced?
+But which variant would be the balanced? <br>

 ## Patch Notes
+### 0.1.7
+- ReadMe update

 ### 0.1.6
 - Added four variants with slightly different Aegis Upgrades
 	- some of you wanted both Phase Dash upgrades replaced with both Energized Smoke upgrades